 Cars have also become more fuel-efficient.
 It would not be wrong to say that cars of today have become eco-friendly with zero carbon footprint.
 While the third world is still busy buying fossil-fuel cars, the first world has adopted eco-friendly cars as the only mode of transport.

-Norway is one country where you will only find electric or biofuel driven cars.
+Norway is one country where you will only find Electric and self-driving cars or biofuel driven cars.
 The country keeps a strict check on carbon emissions, and no one can get away bypassing its rules.
 This has also led to a green revolution in the automotive industry, and more companies are now working on cars that are made either using biofuels or run entirely on electricity.

 Internet of Things (IoT)